microsoft/vscode-recipes/MERN-Starter/README.md

 Instead of the `node` runtime executable, `nodemon` is used which watches file modifications and restarts the node program automatically.
 The `restart` attribute configures the VS Code node debugger to re-attach automatically whenever node terminates.

 With this setup it is possible to edit the source while the server is running: source edits automatically trigger a rebuild and restart the server.
-Because these restarts are quite expensive, we recommend that you change VS Code's `files.autoSave` setting from `after delay` to any of the other values.
+Because these restarts are quite expensive, we recommend that you change VS Code's `files.autoSave` setting from `after delay` to one of the other values.
 With this saves no longer occur automatically.

-The launch config uses the integrated terminal because `nodemon` is an interactive tool that reads from stdin and reading from stdin is not supported in the default debug console.
+The launch config uses the integrated terminal because `nodemon` is an interactive tool that reads from stdin which is not supported in the default debug console.

 > Please note: there is an unfortunate redundancy (and potential inconsistency) between the `protocol`, `runtimeArgs`, and `port` attributes.
 If the value of `protocol` is changed to `legacy`, the values for `runtimeArgs` and `port` must be changed as well, otherwise a problematic inconsistency will occur.
 This redundancy can be eliminated after we have implemented this [feature](https://github.com/Microsoft/vscode/issues/26315).